Q-ball-like solitons on the M2-brane with worldvolume fluxes: Introduction

+Having established the existence of these solutions, we characterise some of their properties.
+We show that the analytic families of solutions considered exhibit dispersion generically, but they also admit dispersion-free solutions.

+The dynamics of the Q-ball solitons are characterised by studying their Lorentz transformation and their nonrelativistic limit, the Galilean one.
+As we are in the Light Cone Gauge (LCG), the transformed solutions are not automatically valid and some extra restrictions must be imposed.
+We obtain it for some of the analytic families of solutions considered.

+There are two types of charges for the solutions found: a non-topological charge related to the Noether charge of the Q-ball and a topological charge related to the existence of a monopole charge resulting from the pull-back of the target $C_{\pm}$ fluxes.
+The monopole charge defined on the world volume is induced by the nontrivial embedding in the compact space, and the Q-ball solitons are related to the non-compact target space.
+There is a non-trivial interaction between them induced by the covariant derivative terms at the level of the mass operator.
+This interaction leads to an enhanced stability.

+Finally, we describe their superposition law and demonstrate that, as expected, they cannot be linearly superposed.
+However, they can be linearly composed for very restricted values of the Fourier modes.

-The paper is structured as follows: In section 2 we review the formulation of the supermembrane toroidally wrapped on $M_9\times T^2$ subject to a $C_{\pm}$ flux condition and the equations of motion to solve them.
-From section 3 to section 8. we present our results.
-In section 3. we obtain analytically a family of exact Q-ball-like (QBL) solutions for an isotropic case.
-We characterize the dispersion of the solutions in the presence of a symplectic gauge field.
-In section 4. we obtain a superposition law for the QBL family of solutions previously found.
-We find that for the isotropic case it is possible to linearly overlap the solutions but only when the frequencies become strongly restricted.
-This is consistent with the nonlinear character of the equations.
-In section 5. we characterize a Q-ball numerically comparing with the analytical results in the isotropic case and extending them to the non-isotropic case, when the symplectic gauge vanishes.
+The paper is structured as follows: Section 2 reviews the formulation of the supermembrane toroidally wrapped on $M_9\times T^2$ subject to a $C_{\pm}$ flux condition and the equations of motion to solve them.
+Sections 3 to 8 present our results.
+In Section 3, we obtain analitically a family of exact QBL string-like solutions for the isotropic case.
+The dispersion of solutions in the presence of a symplectic gauge field is characterized.
+Additionally, localized solutions for the QBL ansatz are demonstrated.
+Section 4 characterizes a membrane QBL soliton numerically.
+Firstly, we compare the numerical analysis of the isotropic case with the previously obtained analytical results by imposing the ansatz of the so-called 'family'.
+Then, we extend the analysis to the non-isotropic case, taking into account the complete membrane excitations, when the symplectic gauge vanishes.
 In the non-isotropic case, the nonlinear character of the complex scalar field becomes explicitly manifest.
-In section 6 we discuss the dynamics of the solutions by considering a Lorentz boost and its nonrelativistic limit a galilean transformation.
-In section 7, we show that there exists a relation between the topological and non-topological charges of the M2-brane.
-In section 8 we discuss the results obtained and conclude.
+In section 5 the dynamics of the solution by Lorentz and Galilean transformations is discussed.
+Section 6 demonstrates a relation between topological and non-topological charges of the M2-brane, improving stability.
+In Sec.
+7 we present a superposition law for the QBL family of solutions that was previously found for the isotropic case.
+Linear superposition of the solutions is only possible when the frequencies are strongly constrained, consistent with the nonlinear nature of the equations.
+The results obtained are discussed and concluded in section 8.

-\section{The M2-brane with 2-form worldvolume \texorpdfstring{$C_{\pm}$}{} fluxes}
+\section{The M2-brane with 2-form worldvolume $C_{\pm}$ fluxes}